 UHG I, LLC and United Holding Group change their names when it suits them.
-They are a third-party debt collection company that buys charged off note deficiencies, credit card debts, and fintech accounts like Lending Tree and LendingCorp or Web Bank and sues consumers through Michigan Collection law firm, Weltman, Weinberg & Reis.
+They are a third-party debt collection company that buys charged off note deficiencies, credit card debts, and fintech accounts like Lending Tree and LendingCorp or Web Bank and sues consumers through Michigan Collection law firm, Weltman, Weinberg & Reis in Michigan and Doberstein Law firm out of Chicago, Ill.
 Generally, these cases are filed without the proper assignment or title paperwork necessary to prove their case.
 I use this absence of proof to settle or eliminate my client’s debts and lawsuits in Michigan Circuit and District Courts.

-The main attorneys on UHG's debt collection lawsuits are Dan Best and Jennifer Dillow.
+The main attorneys on UHG's debt collection lawsuits are Dan Best and Jennifer Dillow from Weltman and Richard Stuekroth from the Doberstein Law firm.
 These attorneys specialize in suing consumers with debt collection lawsuits.
 Look for their names on the Summons in your paperwork to confirm UHG is suing you.
 I deal with them all the time and they know I will sue their firm if they break the law.
+Doberstein is new to the area as UHG appears to be moving away from using Weltman.

 UHG changes its name and facts in your complaint if you call them on the lack of proof in their complaint.
 When you get sued by UHG in State court, an answer and counter claim against them is the best approach to eliminating or settling your debt when the facts are there.
-They are new to Michigan and are increasing their filings.
-UHG is stubborn no matter how bad their cases and they make their attorneys take wild positions.
-Get your paperwork to me within 21 days of being served and we will provide you a free analysis to help you win.
+Again, Doberstein is new to Michigan and is increasing their UHG filings.
+UHG with Weltman is stubborn no matter how bad their case is and they make their attorneys take wild positions.
+Thus, that is probably why they changed to Doberstein.
+But Weltman knows what they are doing.
+Either way, get your paperwork to me within 21 days of being served and we will provide you a free analysis to help you win.

 In my experience, their lawsuits are haphazardly put together with missing proof.
 The basic pleading or lawsuit you will receive with be the same throughout the State of Michigan and have really have no basis of fact proving you owe the debt.
 In fact, any title or assignment proof fails to show you owe the debt or that UHG has a right to sue you.
 Look at the assignments and bill of sale attached to your complaint.
 It will not have a direct and specific assignment of your debt being sold from the original creditor to UHG.